RuedigerMoeller/fast-serialization/README.md

 * 1.x contains old version (still maintained)
 * The maven build should work out of the box and reproduces the artifact hosted on maven.org
 * To use the gradle build, you need to configure the proxy server in settings.properties (or just set empty if you do not sit behind a proxy).
+* should be Android compatible since version >= 2.17

 <b>Note</b> that instrumentation done for fst-structs works only if debug info is turned on during compile.
 Reason is that generating methods at runtime with javassist fails (probably a javassist bug ..).
 <b>This does not affect the serialization implementation. </b>